-Beginning June 22, 2021, FMCSA will electronically transmit driver identification, examination results, restriction information, and applicable State variances from the National Registry system to the State Driver's Licensing Agency (SDLA) via the Commercial Driver's License Information System (CDLIS).
-This includes those examinations voided by FMCSA because the ME has certified a driver who does not meet the physical qualification standards.
-FMCSA will also electronically transmit medical variance information (exemptions, SPE certificates, and grandfathered exemptions) for all CMV drivers from the National Registry to the SDLAs whenever FMCSA issues, renews, or rescinds a medical variance.
-SDLAs are required to update CDLIS driver records each business day with medical variance information transmitted from FMCSA.
-Transmission of this information will allow authorized State and Federal enforcement officials to view the most current and accurate information regarding the medical status of the CDL driver.
-As a result, drivers who have a CDL or CLP will no longer be required to provide their MEC or any medical variance documents to the SDLA as outlined in the Med-Cert final rule.
-In addition, CLP/CDL applicant/holders will no longer be required to carry a valid MEC while operating a CMV, even during the first 15 days after it is issued.
-The MEC information will be posted to the driver's record by the SDLA within one business day of receiving the information from FMCSA.
-The electronic record of the driver's medical certification will be the only valid evidence that the driver is physically qualified.
-For physically qualified non-CDL drivers, the ME will continue to issue the original paper MEC, Form MCSA-5876.
-Non-CDL drivers will continue to be required to carry the original, or a copy, of the MEC.
-All CMV drivers are required to carry any relevant medical variance documents (exemptions, SPE certificates, and grandfathered exemptions).
+Reporting of this information is accomplished by completing a CMV Driver Medical Examination Results Form, MCSA-58503, via the ME's individual password-protected National Registry web account.
+FMCSA then electronically transmits driver identification, examination results, and restriction information from examinations performed in accordance with the FMCSRs (49 CFR 391.41- 49 CFR to 391.49) from the National Registry to the State Driver Licensing Agency (SDLA)s via the Commercial Driver's License Information System (CDLIS) for Commercial Driver's Licensing (CDL) and Commercial Learner's Permit (CLP) holders.
+In addition, FMCSA also electronically transmits driver identification, examination results, and restriction information it receives from any examinations performed in accordance with the FMCSRs with any applicable State variances from the National Registry to the SDLAs.
+This includes those that have been voided by FMCSA because it finds that an ME has certified a driver who does not meet the physical certification standards .
+FMCSA also electronically transmits medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) for all CMV drivers from the National Registry to the SDLAs whenever FMCSA issues, renews, or rescinds a medical variance via CDLIS .
+SDLAs are required to update CDLIS driver records each business day with medical variance information transmitted from FMCSA for CDL and CLP drivers.
+Transmission of this information allows authorized State and Federal enforcement officials to view the most current and accurate information regarding the medical status of the CDL driver, all information on the MEC (see Medical Certification Forms section for a detailed description), and the medical variance information (exemptions, skills performance evaluation certificates, and grandfathered exemptions) to include the issued and expiration dates.

+Drivers who are required to have a CDL or CLP are no longer required to provide their MEC or any medical variance documents to the SDLA as outlined in the Med-Cert final rule.
+FMCSA provides that information to the SDLA electronically.
+CDL or CLP drivers are no longer required to carry a valid MEC while operating a CMV, even during the first 15 days after it is issued, because the MEC information is electronically transmitted from the ME to the National Registry system via the CMV Driver Medical Examination Results Form, MCSA-5850, by midnight (local time) of the next calendar day following the examination.
+FMCSA promptly transmits the information from the National Registry system to the SDLAs electronically via CDLIS for entry into the appropriate CDL driver record.
+The MEC information is posted to the driver's record by the SDLA within one business day of receiving the information from FMCSA.
+The electronic record of the driver's medical certification is the only valid evidence that the driver is physically qualified.
+For physically qualified non-CDL drivers, the ME continues to issue a paper MEC, Form MCSA-5876.
+Non-CDL drivers continue to be required to carry the original, or a copy, of the MEC.
+All CMV drivers are required to carry any relevant medical variance documents (exemptions, skills performance evaluation certificates, and grandfathered exemptions).